da-liii/marketo/README.md

-# KMarkNote
+# Marketo

 A KDE application for note taking with the power of lightweight markup language.

-It is bundled with a Markdown editor named KMarkPad.
+It is bundled with a Markdown editor named MarkPad.

 ## Features
 + Use Katepart as the default editor